Introduction: Visuality’s Romantic Genealogies

-1. The five essays gathered in this Praxis volume, together with exhibits in the new Romantic Circles Gallery, including two developed by Lucy Kimko Traverse and Matthew Rarey, whose essays also appear in this volume, recognize what we have come to understand as the wide cultural reach of romantic visualities, as manifold and often divergent impulses that join the cultural moment of romanticism to our own.
-This introduction, these five essays, and the new Gallery exhibits, together convey how we have begun to understand romanticism’s visual cultures, and gesture toward work that awaits future contributors who seek to understand how visuality conducts its operations across romantic culture.
+1. The five essays gathered in this Praxis volume, together with exhibits in the new Romantic Circles Gallery, including two developed by Lucy Kimiko Hawkinson Traverse and Matthew Rarey, whose essays also appear in this volume, recognize what we have come to understand as the wide cultural reach of Romantic visualities, as manifold and often divergent impulses that join the cultural moment of Romanticism to our own.
+This Praxis volume and the new Gallery exhibits together convey how we have begun to understand Romanticism’s visual cultures, and gesture toward work that awaits future contributors who seek to understand how visuality conducts its operations across Romantic culture.

-2. Visuality, we might say, is not merely a feature of the contemporary.
-Nor does it reduce to the visible or the social facts of the visible.
-As Nicholas Mirzoeff elaborates in The Right to Look: A Counterhistory of Visuality (2011), the descriptive force of the very term emerges importantly not just with contemporary critical theory.
-Its history stretches back before its key turning point use, in Hal Foster’s edited collection Vision and Visuality (1988), to insist on the constitutive interlining of vision by the changing “social fact” of visuality, that is, to understand vision as riven by differences.
+2. Visuality, we might say, is not merely a feature of the contemporary, nor does it reduce to the visible or the social facts of the visible.
+As Nicholas Mirzoeff elaborates in The Right to Look: A Counterhistory of Visuality (2011), the descriptive force of the very term emerges importantly not just with contemporary critical theory (xiii-xvi; 1-34).
+Its history stretches back before its key turning point use, in Hal Foster’s edited collection Vision and Visuality (1988), to insist on the constitutive interlining of vision by the changing “social fact” of visuality—that is, to understand vision as riven by differences.
 This apparently modish critical neologism that initiated a reckoning with vision as historically and culturally embedded has its own histories and counter-histories.
-It enters official English in the writings of historian Thomas Carlyle to characterize a tradition of heroic leadership and its claimed capacities for visualization from the literal battlefield to the terrain of history writing, from the political to the aesthetic.
+It enters official English in the writings of historian Thomas Carlyle (1795-1881) to characterize a tradition of heroic leadership and its claimed capacities for visualization from the literal battlefield to the terrain of history writing, from the political to the aesthetic.
 It is a term for the seemingly “ineluctable” force of strategies of visualization that undergird autocratic authority, making it appear natural and inevitable.
-In his homage to the “Hero,” Carlyle’s prime example of the political capacity of “clear visuality” to render an authoritarian, great-man version of history with gripping and yet naturalizing intensity is Dante’s Divine Comedy in which: “every compartment of it is worked out, with intense earnestness, into truth, into clear visuality.”
+In his homage to the “Hero,” Carlyle’s prime example of the political capacity of “clear visuality” to render an authoritarian, great-man version of history with gripping and yet naturalizing intensity is Dante’s Divine Comedy in which: “every compartment of it is worked out, with intense earnestness, into truth, into clear visuality” (Carlyle 79).

-5. The essays in this volume approach the question of visuality’s romantic genealogies by addressing an arresting affiliation between interiority and invisibility and the highly visual, spectacular romanticism that we now recognize as a persistent element in romantic culture.
-The thread that binds and weaves between these romanticisms is a shadowed recognition of an “other” that visuality seeks to control, but which may also be implicit or occulted.
-What makes romantic visuality compelling is, we contend, not a sudden departure from a line of objectivist thinking about vision, but the continuing modern exploration of the suppositionality of vision, combined with deepening recognition of the difficulty of conveying the remarkable and remarkably resistant character of the physical world and the precarious desire of the European observer who seeks to manage that world as though separated from it.
-In romantic visuality what is spectral, half seen at the edges of vision and understanding, or invisible, presses on the technologies of the visible and in the global encounter with others that shadows so much of romantic culture.
+5. The essays in this volume approach the question of visuality’s Romantic genealogies by addressing an arresting affiliation between interiority and invisibility and the highly visual, spectacular Romanticism that we now recognize as a persistent element in Romantic culture.
+The thread that binds and weaves between these Romanticisms is a shadowed recognition of an “other” that visuality seeks to control, but which may also be implicit or occulted.
+What makes Romantic visuality compelling is, we contend, not a sudden departure from a line of objectivist thinking about vision, but the continuing modern exploration of the suppositionality of vision, combined with deepening recognition of the difficulty of conveying the remarkable and remarkably resistant character of the physical world and the precarious desire of the European observer who seeks to manage that world as though separated from it.
+In Romantic visuality what is spectral or invisible, half seen at the edges of vision and understanding, presses on both the technologies of the visible and the global encounters with others that “shadow so much of Romantic culture” (Casid 1-34).

-6. The spectral otherness of romantic visuality is difficult to put aside precisely because it operates so close to the bone of scientific visuality and a metropolitan European culture keen for news and images from the global wars that the English and their European counterparts waged.
+6. The spectral otherness of Romantic visuality is difficult to put aside precisely because it operates so close to the bone of scientific visuality and a metropolitan European culture keen for news and images from the global wars that the English and their European counterparts waged.
 Romantic visuality’s odd and estranged relation to what is hidden or desired lurks at the edges of the visual frame.
-The complex refracted relation between the visible and its others sets the stage, at once philosophical and cultural, for a surprising but compelling affiliation between this visibility and the romantic critique of ocularcentrism.
-If the geneaology of the critique of embodiment and vision begins millenia earlier in the debate about seeing and the imagination that Plato, Aristotle and Augustine begin and Locke extends, its romantic instantiation includes Hegel’s critique of sense certainty, especially vision, a critique complexly entwined with his use of visual metaphor to characterize the liabilities of phenomenal vision understood as the ground of knowledge.
+The complex refracted relation between the visible and its others sets the stage, at once philosophical and cultural, for a surprising but compelling affiliation between this visibility and the Romantic critique of ocularcentrism.
+If the geneaology of the critique of embodiment and vision begins millenia earlier in the debate about seeing and the imagination that Plato, Aristotle, and Augustine begin and Locke extends, its Romantic instantiation includes Hegel’s critique of sense certainty, especially vision—a critique complexly entwined with his use of visual metaphor to characterize the liabilities of phenomenal vision understood as the ground of knowledge.
 Hegel’s critique specifically registers the problem of the “other” for the metropolitan European Enlightenment subject.
-For Hegel, visionary possibilities, even if we reject them, train the mind to look beyond empirical sight, in much the way that, we suggest, romantic experiments with the “otherness” of visibility invited seeing otherwise.
-The wider romantic address to the “other” involves Hegel’s dance with spectral “phenomena,” and much more: new techniques for manipulating the real and the appearance of the real; and many reasons for hiding or obscuring what might be seen, among them that indicated by the dark side of the Abbé Raynal’s Les deux indes: the global reality of slavery and other instrumentalizations of the human.
+For Hegel, visionary possibilities, even if we reject them, train the mind to look beyond empirical sight in much the way that, we suggest, Romantic experiments with the “otherness” of visibility invited seeing otherwise.
+The wider Romantic address to the “other” involves Hegel’s dance with spectral “phenomena,” and much more: new techniques for manipulating the real and the appearance of the real; and many reasons for hiding or obscuring what might be seen—among them that indicated by the dark side of the Abbé Raynal’s L’Histoire des deux indes (1770): the global reality of slavery and other instrumentalizations of the human.

-8. The force of formal constraint as its own technique for attaining the appearance of “scientific” objectivity may be traced in the collaboration on the publication of English Botany between Sir J. E. Smith, first president of the Linnean Society of London, and James Sowerby, one of the principle artists and engravers of works on natural history.
-From 1790 to 1814 the two corresponded regularly about drawings and descriptions for their first collaborative project, the thirty-six volumes of English Botany.
+8. The force of formal constraint as its own technique for attaining the appearance of “scientific” objectivity may be traced in the collaboration on the publication of English Botany (1790-1813) between Sir J. E. Smith, first president of the Linnean Society of London, and James Sowerby, one of the principal artists and engravers of works on natural history.
+The two corresponded regularly about drawings and descriptions for the thirty-six volumes of English Botany, which appeared serially over a twenty-five year period.
 To indicate a set of distinctions between two closely related species that an initial drawing failed to offer, Smith explained to Sowerby what the leaves of the species under consideration looked like under magnification so that the drawing might be altered to reflect this information; he also directed Sowerby’s application of color, noting in some cases that holding up a plant to the light or even adding water to the specimen to make it look bigger will show its “true color.”
-If magnification by microscope or adding water does not quite approach the scalar excess of the huge flowers depicted in Robert Thornton’s The Temple of Flora, neither is it a straightforward brief for copying the plant specimen at hand.
-Instead, magnification and other alterations with light and water functioned as techniques for making specimens yield up the effects of the “true” unavailable to naked observation from the “life” and yet claimed to be merely inherent.
+If magnification by microscope or adding water does not quite approach the scalar excess of the huge flowers depicted in Robert Thornton’s The Temple of Flora (1799-1807), neither is it a straightforward brief for copying the plant specimen at hand.
+Instead, magnification and other alterations with light and water functioned as techniques for making specimens yield up the effects of the “true” unavailable to naked observation from the “life” and yet claimed to be merely inherent (Kelley 72-73).

 The comers and the goers face to face—